lsdr1999/Project/Vokeur/README.md

 Lars de Roos | Web Apps Project

+### Overview of all relevant files in the /vokeur folder:
+#### manage.py
+This is the file which runs the entire website via `python3 manage.py runserver`.

 ### Overview of all relevant files in the /website folder:
 #### /static/website/
 This folder contains the following files: